 If you live in Scotland

 The rules in Scotland are different, but your estate will also probably go to your closest relatives.
 For more information about legal rights in Scotland when there is no will, speak to a solicitor.

-It is a good idea to look around or ask for a few quotes to find the right solicitor for you.
+It can be difficult to choose from the hundreds of solicitors available but it's a good idea to look around or ask for a few quotes to find the right solicitor for you.

 Writing a will means you can say who you want to look after any young children if you die.
 If they agree, this would give them legal rights and responsibilities for your child.
 This may apply to children under the age of:

 - 18 if you live in England, Wales or Northern Ireland.